martinapr/martinaprugger/index.md

 - Prugger, M., Einkemmer, L., & Ostermann, A. (2016).
 Evaluation of the partitioned global address space (PGAS) model for an inviscid Euler solver.
 Parallel Computing, 60, 22-40.
 [DOI](https://doi.org/10.1016/j.parco.2016.11.001)

 - Lagraviere, J. A. E., Prugger, M., Einkemmer, L., Langguth, J., Ha, H. P., & Cai, X. (2016).
 Implementing and optimizing a Sparse Matrix-Vector Multiplication with UPC.
 [Link](https://munin.uit.no/handle/10037/10205)

+### Experience
+- Since 2024: PostDoc at Numerical Methods for Plasma Physics, Max Planck Institute for Plasma Physics
+- 2020 - 2023: Senior Scientist in Data Science at the Department of Biochemistry, University of Innsbruck
+- 2018 - 2020: PostDoc at the Department of Biochemistry, Vanderbilt University
+- 2013 - 2017: PhD Student in Numerical Mathematics with focus on High Performance Computing at the Department of Mathematics, University of Innsbruck

+### Academic Degrees
+- 2017 PhD in Mathematics, University of Innsbruck
+- 2013 Dipl.-Ing. in Technical Mathematics (Master Program), University of Innsbruck
+- 2010 Bakk.rer.soc.oec in Statistics, University of Vienna

 ### Theses
 - PhD Thesis: High-resolution numerical schemes for hyperbolic conservation laws, and their performance on modern HPC architectures <br/>